 - the National Offshore Petroleum Titles Administrator (NOPTA) is responsible for titles administration, data management and resource management

-- NOPTA also provides administrative and technical advice on titles and resource management matters to the Joint Authority between Commonwealth and State Government ministers, which they may accept or reject (in the case of disagreement, the Commonwealth minister’s view prevails)
+- NOPTA also provides administrative and technical advice on titles and resource management matters to the Joint Authority between Australian Government and State Government ministers, which they may accept or reject (in the case of disagreement, the Commonwealth minister’s view prevails)

 - NOPSEMA is responsible for the administration of environmental regulation in Commonwealth waters (in addition to its safety and facility, structure and installation integrity responsibilities).

 Offshore oil and gas exploration and development authorities are issued and administered under the Offshore Petroleum and Greenhouse Gas Storage Act 2010.
 The relevant authorities are required when targeting petroleum.
 The State Act allows for variation, suspension or extension, and exemption from compliance with conditions.
 All applications are considered on a case-by-case basis.

 Authorities granted under the Offshore Petroleum and Greenhouse Gas Storage Act 2010